Why is this medication prescribed?

-Triamcinolone comes in ointment, cream, lotion, liquid, and aerosol (spray) in various strengths for use on the skin and as a paste for use in the mouth.
+Triamcinolone comes in ointment, cream, lotion, and aerosol (spray) in various strengths for use on the skin and as a paste for use in the mouth.
 It usually is applied two to four times a day.
 For mouth sores, it is applied at bedtime and, if necessary, two or three times daily, preferably after meals.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use triamcinolone exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.
-Do not apply it to other areas of your body or wrap or bandage the treated area unless directed to do so by your doctor.
+Do not apply it to other areas of your body or use it to treat other skin conditions unless directed to do so by your doctor.

-Wash or soak the affected area thoroughly before applying the medicine, unless it irritates your skin.
-Apply the ointment, cream, liquid, or lotion sparingly in a thin film and rub it in gently.
+To use triamcinolone topical, apply the ointment, cream, or lotion sparingly in a thin film and rub it in gently.

-To use the lotion or liquid on your scalp, part your hair, apply a small amount of the medicine on the affected area, and rub it in gently.
-Protect the area from washing and rubbing until the lotion or liquid dries.
+To use the lotion or aerosol (spray) on your scalp, part your hair, apply a small amount of the medicine on the affected area, and rub it in gently.
+Protect the area from washing and rubbing until the lotion or spray dries.
 You may wash your hair as usual but not right after applying the medicine.